ogbidaniel/ogbidaniel/README.md

 - I enjoy singing, rapping, and recording music as a hobbyist.
 It's a great way to unwind and spark creativity!
 - ❤️ Rainbow 6 ...

-Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions.
-Thanks for visiting!
+Feel free to explore my repositories and reach out if you want to offer advice and would like to collaborate or have any questions.
+Cherio!